This Fact Sheet is not relevant in your region

 stationery and other office costs (mobile, internet, email costs).

-It is always a good idea to employ an accountant or bookkeeper to do your tax returns.
+You may want to consider using an accountant or bookkeeper to do your tax returns.
 They will be able to offer advice about what you can include and what you can claim as expenses on your tax return.